apache/spark/docs/running-on-kubernetes.md

 master string with `k8s://` will cause the Spark application to launch on the Kubernetes cluster, with the API server being contacted at `api_server_url`.
 If no HTTP protocol is specified in the URL, it defaults to `https`.
-For example, setting the master to `k8s://example.com:443` is equivalent to setting it to `k8s://https://example.com:443`, but to connect without SSL on a different port, the master would be set to `k8s://http://example.com:8443`.
+For example, setting the master to `k8s://example.com:443` is equivalent to setting it to `k8s://https://example.com:443`, but to connect without TLS on a different port, the master would be set to `k8s://http://example.com:8443`.

 If you have a Kubernetes cluster setup, one way to discover the apiserver URL is by executing `kubectl cluster-info`.